jjvanzon/Circular-Language-Spec-Plans/future/content-changes/2020-06 classes-content-changes.md

 ### Postponed

+- [ ] "Object Reference with a Class" section: Sentences might be shortened, because less words may still imply what is going on.
 - [ ] ~ Classes articles might need an update considering that the notation(s) for static might change things.

 ### Done